highsource/jaxb-tools/README.md

 Note that annotations are first compiled in the `annotations` module and the added to the classpath of the `jaxb-maven-plugin` in the `schema` module:

-## Using JAXB2 Annotate Plugin with Ant
+## Using JAXB Annotate Plugin with Ant

 See [this example](https://github.com/highsource/jaxb-tools/blob/master/jaxb-annotate-parent/samples/annotate/project-build.xml).